MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribboncategory-class.md

 ```

 ### Parameters
- [in] *pParenrRibbonBar*
+*pParenrRibbonBar*<br/>
- Pointer to the parent ribbon bar of the ribbon category.
+[in] Pointer to the parent ribbon bar of the ribbon category.

- [in] *lpszName*
+*lpszName*<br/>
- Name of the ribbon category.
+[in] Name of the ribbon category.

- [in] *uiSmallImagesResID*
+*uiSmallImagesResID*<br/>
- Resource ID of the image list for small images that are used by ribbon elements in the ribbon category.
+[in] Resource ID of the image list for small images that are used by ribbon elements in the ribbon category.

- [in] *uiLargeImagesResID*
+*uiLargeImagesResID*<br/>
- Resource ID of the image list for large images that are used by ribbon elements in the ribbon category.
+[in] Resource ID of the image list for large images that are used by ribbon elements in the ribbon category.

- [in] *sizeSmallImage*
+*sizeSmallImage*<br/>
- Default size of small images for ribbon elements in the ribbon category.
+[in] Default size of small images for ribbon elements in the ribbon category.

- [in] *sizeLargeImage*
+*sizeLargeImage*<br/>
- Default size of large images for ribbon elements in the ribbon category.
+[in] Default size of large images for ribbon elements in the ribbon category.

 ##  <a name="copyfrom"></a>  CMFCRibbonCategory::CopyFrom
  Copies the state of the specified [CMFCRibbonCategory](../../mfc/reference/cmfcribboncategory-class.md) to the current [CMFCRibbonCategory](../../mfc/reference/cmfcribboncategory-class.md) object.